adafruit/awesome-circuitpython/README.md

 ## Frameworks

-- [Glider: An app for editing Python on mobile devices wirelessly](https://github.com/adafruit/glider) - Also a [video](https://youtu.be/NYpcjDBA6xw), in development.
+- [code.circuitpython.org - the online CircuitPython code editor](https://code.circuitpython.org/) - edit code and download to your device via WiFi, Bluetooth or USB.
 - [The Mu Editor, IDE, REPL, and plotter for CircuitPython](https://codewith.mu/) - The recommended Python editor for CircuitPython.
 - [For developers, Mu: A Python Code Editor](https://mu.readthedocs.io/en/latest/) - The documentation for Mu.
 - [Using Microsoft VSCode for CircuitPython](https://blog.adafruit.com/2019/01/02/using-visual-studio-code-to-program-circuitpython-with-an-adafruit-neotrellis-m4-adafruit-neotrellis-circuitpython/) - Blog post discussing the process.
+- - [Glider: An app for editing Python on mobile devices wirelessly](https://github.com/adafruit/glider) - Also a [video](https://youtu.be/NYpcjDBA6xw), in development.
 - [A helper for CircuitPython development with Atom](https://github.com/s-light/CircuitPython_Atom_helper) - A helper for the [Atom editor](https://atom.io/).
 - [Thonny, a Python IDE for beginners](https://thonny.org/) - An editor with support for CircuitPython and MicroPython.
 - [Microsoft Device Simulator Express](https://marketplace.visualstudio.com/items?itemName=ms-python.devicesimulatorexpress) - Virtual Circuit Playground Express and CircuitPython programming in Visual Studio Code.